Chris Rennard Back Campaigning with Lib Dems Despite Swinson Calling for His Expulsion -

 The Lib Dems’ answer to Harvey Weinstein, Lord Rennard, has been out on the campaign trail with them yet again – despite leader Jo Swinson previously calling for him to be kicked out of the party.
-The noxious Rennard has been embroiled in one of the Lib Dems’ most long-running scandals since sexual harassment claims from multiple female Lib Dem staffers first emerged years ago.
+The noxious Rennard has been embroiled in one of the Lib Dems’ most long-running scandals since over 40 separate sexual harassment claims from multiple Lib Dem staffers first emerged years ago.
 Yet the Lib Dem leadership has repeatedly failed to fully freeze him out due to his decades-long role masterminding Lib Dem ground campaigns…

 Glad to have helped in Brecon with Chris Rennard who ran my 1995 by-election.
 He pulled out all the stops.
 I won – but only just.
 We need the same in Brecon.
 More help needed, and work till 10pm.
 Every vote is needed. @LibDems pic.twitter.com/iYz8YOXZnV